Introduction

 -

-Value Source: All values displayed on this site come from the official FTF values website and are updated shortly after each value list update.
-Please note, however,
+Value Source: All values displayed on this site are from the official FTF values website and are usually updated within 1-3 hours of each value list update.

 -